dfilatov/jspath/readme.md

 JSPath [![Build Status](https://secure.travis-ci.org/dfilatov/jspath.png)](http://travis-ci.org/dfilatov/jspath)
 ============

 JSPath is a domain-specific language (DSL) that enables you to navigate and find data within your JSON documents.
-Using JSPath, you can select nodes of JSON in order to retrieve the data they contain.
+Using JSPath, you can select items of JSON in order to retrieve the data they contain.

 JSPath for JSON like an XPath for XML.